Lamden/docs/docs/installing_node.md

 ```

 ### Install Haveged (Recommended)
 For some reason, DigitalOcean droplets, and perhaps other cloud providers, have `/dev/random` blocking problems.
-This probably is because they are running many small computers on a single Linux instance and the entropy pool dries up pretty quickly.
-If this doesn't make sense, install Haveged and don't worry about it.
+This probably is because they are running many small computers on a single Linux instance, and the entropy pool dries up pretty quickly.
+If this doesn't make sense, install Haveged, and don't worry about it.

 If it does, `libsodium`, which is the public-private key cryptography library we use, uses `/dev/random` with no option to use `/dev/urandom`.
 Haveged solves this problem.